 Our housing program focuses on developing housing policy and overseeing the Mobile Home Park Program.
 The Vermont Community Development Program helps municipalities provide housing, jobs, public services and facilities to their residents.
 Promoting and preserving our historic resources are the focus of our historic preservation program and our state-owned historic sites.

 We are the state’s central office for local and regional land use, including our smart growth designations, designed to enhance our unique landscape of compact centers surrounded by working landscapes.
 DEHCD also funds and supports regional development efforts through the Regional Planning Commissions, Regional Development Corporations and through other partners.
+The State of Vermont also maintains a statewide available Commercial/Industrial Site Locator to help new or growing businesses find a suitable property.

 The Department of Tourism and Marketing (DT&M)